abhi0395/mycv/README.md

 low-redshift galaxies using SDSS, DESI, and HST data; manuscript in preparation (2026–present).

-Joanne Tan (PhD, Max Planck Institute for Astrophysics): Co-mentoring a project on metal absorbers in TNG100 simulations; manuscript in preparation (2025–present).
+Joanne Tan (PhD, Max Planck Institute for Astrophysics): Co-mentored a project on metal absorbers in TNG100 simulations; manuscript in preparation (2025–2026, now a postdoc at ASIAA, Taiwan).

 Corey Dodeson (Undergraduate, UC Berkeley): Supervised a short-term reading project on the circumgalactic medium (2023).